madridrb/videos_madridrb/2018-04-LaMinaDeRubyGemas/README.md

   question.
 The slides are not relevant anymore so we could stop the overlaying of the slides and get back to full camera view.

+- From 38:58 (2338) to 40:27 (2427) (adjusted camera time), the speaker also moves
+  into the right, so it would be good to hide the slides in this interval, too.

 ## Building the video

 ### First run